somebeaver/Lowrider.js/DOCS.md

 <a name="watchAttr"></a>

 ## watchAttr(attr)
-Creates a mutation listener that watches for attribute changes
+Creates a mutation listener that watches for attribute changes.

 **Kind**: global function